 The study of change with respect to the individual's acquisition of specific concepts and skills i.
 It would seem prudent to explore whether there might be some principled way this variational component and the transformational component might be integrated into an inclusive framework.
 The split resolution denies the reality of or marginalizes one type of change, thus claiming the other constitutes the really real development.
 The relational resolution—to be expanded later in the Relational Metatheory section—maintains that the apparent dualism, like any dualism, can better be understood as two interconnected features of the same whole.

-This solution claims a reality in which the processes assume differentiated functional roles, but each process in itself explains and is explained by the other.
+enter site This solution claims a reality in which the processes assume differentiated functional roles, but each process in itself explains and is explained by the other.
 Complex open systems by their very nature are inherently and spontaneously active; they produce acts consistent with the structure of the system flies produce fly acts; pigeons, pigeon acts; and humans, human acts.
 Partial success feeds back to the system, which uses the feedback as a resource in changing transforming the system.
 The transformed system, in turn, produces further variants of the act.
 As Demetriou, Mouyi, and Spanoudis Chapter 10 of this volume state: The relations between the general and the specialized processes are complex and bidirectional.

 On the other hand, specialized processes provide the frame and raw material for the functioning of general processes.